lambdaisland/kaocha-cljs/README.md

 There are two ways to fix it:

 1. Instruct kaocha-cljs to use a browser REPL.
-2. Prepare a dom for Node environment.
+2. Prepare a DOM for Node environment.
 For example, `(js/require "global-jsdom")` in a pre-test hook

 ## Architecture